allam-a/allam-a.github.io/_pages/about.md

 * Acoustic testing and automation

 I am a mechatronics engineer by training, so I have a good grasp of programming, electronics, and mechanical design.
-I plan to use this knowledge to communicate with scientists and engineers from different backgrounds, to coordinate interdisciplinary work on different levels.
+I will use this knowledge to communicate with scientists and engineers from different backgrounds, to coordinate interdisciplinary work on different levels.